tcassanelli/pyoof/docs/aperture/index.rst

     ax[0].set_title('$\\varphi(x, y)$ no-tilt')
     ax[1].set_title('$\\varphi(x, y)$')

 To study the aberration in the aperture phase distribution it is necessary to remove some telescope effects.
 These are the *tilt terms* that are related to the telescope's pointing, and become irrelevant.
 The tilt terms also represent the average slope in the :math:`x` and :math:`y` directions.
-In the Zernike circle polynomials the tilt terms are :math:`K^1_1` and :math:`K^{-1}_1`.
-To erase their dependence they are set to zero with the option ``notilt = True``.
+In the Zernike circle polynomials coefficients, the tilt terms are :math:`K^1_1` and :math:`K^{-1}_1`.
+To erase their dependence they are set to zero with the option ``tilt = False``.

 Aperture distribution :math:`\underline{E_\text{a}}(x, y)`
 ----------------------------------------------------------